google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

 As with most service worker events, use `event.waitUntil` so the service worker knows when the event is complete.

+Note: You can't hold the service worker open indefinitely here, so avoid doing things that would keep the service worker open a long time here, such as additional fetching.

 For example, in your service worker:

     addEventListener('backgroundfetchsuccess', (event) => {